sobomabo/zumi_api/README.md

 ```bash
   git clone https://github.com/sobomabo/zumi_api.git
 ```
-A **zumi_api** directory will be created  with a docker-compose.yml file inside.
+A **zumi_api** directory will be created.

-Change into the zumi_deployment directory, and run the command below:
+Change into the zumi_api directory, and run the command below:

 ```bash
   npm install
 ```
-This is install all the project depencencies
+To install all the API depencencies

 ```bash
   npm run staging
 ```
-This is will spin up an instance of the API ready to receive requests.
-The API is exposed on port 3001.
+This is will spin up an instance of the API ready to receive requests, The API is exposed on port 3001.